sayyidkhan/anginombak/README.md

   - Grey button styling for Social page
   - Indigo button styling for Marketplace

+- **AI Assistant**
+  - Interactive chat assistant "Mr Ombak " available throughout the application
+  - Powered by Google's Gemini AI API
+  - Provides help with adventure planning and application usage
+  - Accessible via a floating button in the bottom-right corner
+  - Responsive design with proper mobile support

 ### Google Places API Integration

 The application uses Google Places API for location search and suggestions.
 To use this feature: